bio-tools/biotoolsDocs/curators_guide.rst

    Make these requests using the buttons at the bottom of the Tool Card (see *e.g.* https://bio.tools/signalp).

-   If you plan to register multiple entries *en masse*, please discuss this first with `bio.tools admin <mailto:support-bio-tools@sdu.dkf>`_.
+   If you plan to register multiple entries *en masse*, please discuss this first with `bio.tools admin <mailto:support-bio-tools@sdu.dk>`_.

 4. **Are there version-specific considerations?**